How to enjoy the Albuquerque Balloon Fiesta

 As the largest air balloon gathering in the entire world, the Albuquerque Balloon Fiesta is sure to take your breath away.

 There’s something romantic and liberating about watching these brightly-colored hot-air balloons sail into the sky; you feel yourself floating away with them as they disappear into the distance.
 But it’s not all airy fairy, either.
-This event is also a chance to showcase some of the most creative balloon ideas ever imagined: the bigger, more colourful, more creative, the better.
+This annual event is also a chance to showcase some of the most creative balloon ideas ever imagined: the bigger, more colourful, more creative, the better.

 In 2018, the fiesta will be a week-long event from October 6 to 14, so make sure to mark your calendars.
 From its humble beginnings in 1972, this balloon festival has grown to be an enormous event — it’s the most-attended and most-photographed hot-air balloon event in the entire world.
 And why shouldn’t it be?

 If you’re in Albuquerque in time to attend, or love hot-air balloons enough to travel there just to take part, you’ll get more out of the event by preparing in advance!